melissawen/melissawen.github.io/_posts/2024-11-19-summary-display-kms-meeting-xdc2024.md

 development, engage in stimulating conversations, and learn from inspiring developers.

-My [Igalia](https://igalia.com/) colleagues and I participated in the conference again, delivering multiple talks about our work on the Linux Graphics stack and also organizing the Display/KMS meeting.
+Many [Igalia](https://igalia.com/) colleagues and I participated in the conference again, delivering multiple talks about our work on the Linux Graphics stack and also organizing the Display/KMS meeting.
 This blog post is a detailed report on the Display/KMS meeting held during this XDC edition.

 **Short on Time?**